 Scope of Preserve Client IP

-As enabling IP routing is a prerequisite for enabling preserve client IP, all the restrictions applicable to enabling IP routing are applicable here.
+- As enabling IP routing is a prerequisite for enabling the Preserve Client IP Address option, all the restrictions applicable to enabling IP routing are applicable here.

 Mutual Exclusions With Other Features

 - Preserving the client IP address is mutually exclusive with SNAT-ing the virtual services.

 - Enabling connection multiplexing in an HTTP(s) application profile is incompatible with selecting the Preserve Client IP Address option.

 - Avi Vantage will always NAT the back-end connection in these cases:

 - When client and server IPs are in the same subnet.

 - When the back-end servers are not on networks directly-attached to the SE, i.e., they are a hop or more away.